-If this organization says no to your appeal, it means the organization agrees with our decision not to approve your request.
+If this organization says no to your appeal, it means the organization agrees with our decision not to approve your request (or part of your request.)
 (This is called "upholding the decision."
 It is also called "turning down your appeal.")
+In this case, the independent review organization will send you a letter:

-If the Independent Review Organization "upholds the decision," you have the right to a Level 3 Appeal.
-However, to make another appeal at Level 3, the dollar value of the drug coverage you are requesting must meet a minimum amount.
-If the dollar value of the drug coverage you are requesting is too low, you cannot make another appeal and the decision at Level 2 is final.
-The notice you get from the Independent Review Organization will tell you the dollar value that must be in dispute to continue with the appeals process.
-Step 3: If the dollar value of the coverage you are requesting meets the requirement, you choose whether you want to take your appeal further
+- Explaining its decision - Notifying you of the right to a Level 3 appeal if the dollar value of the drug coverage you are requesting meets a certain minimum.
+If the dollar value of the drug coverage you are requesting is too low, you cannot make another appeal and the decision at Level 2 is final - Telling you the dollar value that must be in dispute to continue with the appeals process

+Step 4: If your case meets the requirements, you choose whether you want to take your appeal further

-- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal) - If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
-If you decide to make a third appeal, the details about how to do this are in the written notice you got after your second appeal - The Level 3 Appeal is handled by an administrative law judge or attorney adjudicator.
-"Taking your Appeal to Level 3 and Beyond" tells you more about Levels 3, 4, and 5 of the appeals process
+- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal) - If you want to go on to a Level 3 appeal the details on how to do this are in the written notice you get after your Level 2 appeal decision - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+"Taking Your

+Appeal to Level 3 and Beyond" tells more about Levels 3, 4, and 5 of the appeals process